 It only remains to me to wish you good luck and courage for your language studies.
 You can contribute to the project by improving the published lessons and by adding your own ones for everybody profit.

-You can join me at the address indicated on the "Alnfurch" site.

-Alphonse Nandert, November 30, 2016.
+You can join me at the address indicated on the "Alnfurch" site: http://furchhadiaoulek.free.fr Alphonse Nandert, November 30, 2018.